remix-run/remix/docs/guides/data-writes.md

 1. JavaScript optional
 2. Validation
 3. Error handling
-4. Progressively enhanced loading indicators
+4. Progressively-enhanced loading indicators
-5. Progressively enhanced error display
+5. Progressively-enhanced error display

 You use the Remix `<Form>` component for data mutations the same way you use HTML forms.
 The difference is now you get access to pending form state to build a nicer user experience: like contextual loading indicators and "optimistic UI".